louis-le-cam/editor/README.md

 - [x] Selection
 - [ ] Multiple cursors
 - [x] Selection mode
+- [ ] Fix insert and delete with selections because they are kind of broken
 - [ ] More editing actions
 - [ ] Submodes (like helix goto mode or space mode)
 - [ ] Fuzzy file picker